Fundamental scaling relationships revealed in the optical light curves of tidal disruption events: The light curves of real TDEs

 At a redshift of $z=0.1$, the typical distance of ZTF TDEs, an optical luminosity of $10^{41}\,{\rm erg}\,{\rm s}^{-1}$corresponds to a magnitude of 24.
 This predicted plateau luminosity (Fig.~\ref{sim_plat}) is much fainter compared the ZTF single-epoch ($5\sigma$) flux limit of $m\approx 21$.
-However, by computing the mean forced photometry flux of $\sim 10^2$ observations, we should be able to detect a source with $m=24$ at a signal-to-noise ratio (SNR) close to three.
+However, by {measuring} the mean forced photometry flux of $\sim 10^2$ observations {(e.g., by fitting a straight line to the data)}, we should be able to detect a source with $m=24$ at a signal-to-noise ratio (SNR) close to three.

 To test the quality of our forced photometry lightcurves, we introduce a collection of ``comparison galaxies".
 These are selected to have a similar quality of the lightcurve compared to each TDE.
 To achieve this, we pick the galaxy with nearest $r$-band flux within 10~arcmin of each TDE host.
 To mimic the detection of a late-time plateau, we compute the inverse-variance weighted mean forced photometry flux using only the last year of observations (this window typically contains 35 observations in the $g$-band).
 We shall denote this measurement with $f_{\rm late}$.